Hands-on Treatments available

-It is a method of treating pain that uses electrical stimulation along with a feedback mechanism that adjusts the electrical signal according to the body’s needs at the time.
-Acute pain conditions can sometimes be resolved in just one session, however chronic pain conditions will require a course of treatment that is unique to the individual.
+It is a method of optimising the body's function, creating an improved communication system within the body that is necessary for those with chronic illness and pain.
+The hand-held device uses electrical stimulation along with a feedback mechanism that adjusts the electrical signal according to the body’s needs at the time.
+Acute pain conditions can sometimes be resolved in just one session, however chronic conditions will require a course of treatment that is unique to the individual.

 How does it work?